 Casinos: Macau is known as the Vegas of China for good reason.
 The vast majority of tourist visits to this tiny territory are for gambling purposes – casinos are outlawed in the rest of China, so Macau has a good little niche going for itself and mainlanders flood in to throw their money away.

 Ghost In The Shell fans click here

 The internet’s fast & unfiltered in Hong Kong, but make sure you have a VPN service set up before you arrive in mainland China (so you can access blocked sites like Facebook, Google, etc).
-My recommended service is Express VPN; for more details see this post.
+For more details see this post

 If you’re entering China through Hong Kong and want to get your visa there (useful if you want to fly in on a one-way ticket, as return tickets are usually necessary to get the visa at the Chinese embassy in your home country), or want to do a visa run (i.e. leave mainland China, get a new visa, and re-enter), Forever Bright Trading have served me well.

-(This page contains affiliate links i.e. if you follow the links from this page to Express VPN, Amazon, or World Nomads and make a purchase, 4corners7seas will receive a commission from them.
+(This page contains affiliate links i.e. if you follow the links from this page to Hotels or Direct Ferries and make a purchase, 4corners7seas will receive a commission from them.
 This commission comes out of their profit margin at no extra cost to you.
 I’m recommending these products & services from personal experience, and thank you in advance should you choose to purchase them via the above links!)